John C. Watts

 Police judge of Nicholasville, Kentucky from 1929 to 1933.

 County attorney of Jessamine County, Kentucky from 1933 to 1945.

-He served as member of the State house of representatives in 1947 and 1948, serving as floor leader.
+He served as a member of the State house of representatives from 1948 to 1950, serving as floor leader.

-He served as commissioner of motor transportation for State of Kentucky 1948-1951.
+He served as commissioner of motor transportation for State of Kentucky 1948–1951.

 Watts was elected as a Democrat to the Eighty-second Congress, by special election, April 4, 1951, to fill the vacancy caused by the resignation of Thomas R. Underwood.

 He was reelected to the ten succeeding Congresses and served from April 4, 1951, until his death from a stroke in Lexington, Kentucky on September 24, 1971.

 He was interred in Maple Grove Cemetery, Nicholasville, Kentucky.
 Watts did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1960 and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965, but voted against the Civil Rights Acts of 1957 and 1964.